Blog

 How to prevent coworking phone booth abuse

-Make it a bookable resource
+1. Make it a bookable resource in your coworking space app

-While it is nice to have phone booths available ad hoc, most operators find requiring members to book it can help make it easier to manage.
-Consider setting up an automated resource booking system to make this experience as seamless as possible, maybe one that has a QR code that you can place in the phone booth for users to be able to scan and quickly book.
+Consider setting up an automated resource booking system to make this experience as seamless as possible.
+Create a QR code that you can place in your phone booths for users to scan and book on the fly.

-Create a time limit
+2. Create a time limit (and enforce it)

 • If the phone booth is first come first served, then have clear signs stating the maximum allowable time per person per day

-• If the phone booth can be booked automatically through a coworking app, then limit the length of time which someone can make a booking, and maybe also set how long they have to wait (i.e. 24 hours) before they can book it again
+• If the phone booth can be booked automatically through a coworking app, then limit the length of time which someone can make a booking, and set how long they have to wait (i.e. 24 hours) before they can book it again

 Having a time limit and clearly stating it from the beginning can help you to avoid awkward conversations with people overstaying their limit.
 This brings us to our next point.

-Set expectations early
+3. Set expectations early

-Charge extra for going over time
+4. Charge extra for overage

 Overuse charges are best served when they are: